godbout/kindaVim.docs/README.md

 P.S.: if you're happy with the state of the old betas you can always download them on GitHub. they don't need coffee. last one is [1b25](https://github.com/godbout/kindaVim.theapp/releases/tag/1b.25).

-other P.S.: the number of Awesome Humans subscribed is updated daily on [kindaVim.app](https://kindavim.app) 😀️
+other P.S.: the number of Awesome Humans currently subscribed is updated daily on [kindaVim.app](https://kindavim.app) 😀️

 # CURRENT VIM IMPLEMENTATION